GoogleCloudPlatform/dfcx-scrapi/examples/dfcx_agent_cicd/cicd_code/readme.md

 4. Maintain an audit trail to see who checked in agent artifacts in repo along with a commit message that explains what the change in agent/flow is.

+You can use either the GCP's private git ie cloud source repository or other gits such as github.

+If you use CSR(deprecated for new users) then use the set export/cloudbuild_export_csr.yaml and repopush_csr.sh files.

+If you use github then use use the set export/cloudbuild_export.yaml and repopush.sh files.

 ## Storage Bucket